 Some degree programs require the submission of additional application materials prior to considering the application for admission.
 Letters of recommendation, personal goals statements, and writing samples may be required.
-Additionally, some programs require the submission of official scores for the General Test of the Graduate Record Examination (GRE), the Graduate Management Admission Test (GMAT), or the Miller Analogies Test (MAT).
-Requirements for each program are listed in the program section of this catalog or at wiu.edu/grad/apchecklist.
+Additionally, some programs require the submission of official scores for the General Test of the Graduate Record Examination (GRE) or the Graduate Management Admission Test (GMAT).
+Requirements for each program are listed in the program section of this catalog or at wiu.edu/grad/ apchecklist.